durgahari/RESTactions/README.md

 RESTactions
 ===========

-A lightweight REST framework that allow Web API plug-ins to be deploy through configuration.
+A lightweight REST framework that support hot deploy and dynamic web API configuration.